The surgeon usually gets all the glory but there are a lot of people who work hard to make sure that patients have successful operations.

 More than anyone else, surgery techs understand how important it is to stay healthy.
 They see the effects of poor habits every day they’re at work and know how important it is to exercise regularly.

 Purchase health club memberships for the surgery techs.
-Make sure the health club is close to to the hospital.
+Make sure the health club is close to the hospital.
 Also, make sure if offers extended hours to accommodate someone who doesn’t have a nine-to-five job.

 Showing Thanks for Your Surgical Tech